It’s no secret that Sydney is one of the most photogenic cities in the world.

 2. Mrs Macquarie’s Point

-Mrs Macquarie’s Point is one of my favourite photo spots in Sydney, as it’s the only place near to Circular Quay where you can get a great view of both the Opera House and Harbour Bridge in the same shot.
+Mrs Macquarie’s Point has some of the best views in Sydney, as it’s the only place near to Circular Quay where you can get a great view of both the Opera House and Harbour Bridge in the same shot.
 To get there, just walk through the Botanic Gardens until you reach the end of the point.

 This place is very popular for sunset shots, and you’ll definitely see some other photographers around here getting photos.
 Just mentally prepare yourself for the busloads of tourists that will probably be sharing the space with you!

 There are plenty of places to get Instagrams in the Royal Botanic Gardens.
 Follow the waterfront path around the bay and you’ll walk by a beautiful pond, various flower gardens, as well as a large grassy lawn that has the city skyline behind it.

 The photo above, which features a long row of stone arches decorated with greenery, is located just in front of the Botanic Garden Cafe.

 This small park underneath the south end of the Harbour Bridge is one of the best photo spots in Sydney.
 If you stand or sit along the waterfront, you can frame the photo so that the Harbour Bridge is towering over you.

 From here, follow the boardwalk back towards the city and you’ll find a few more great photo spots along the way!
 My favourite is the boardwalk in front of the Park Hyatt Hotel.